Syrusaki/Melody-s-automated-script-from-video/README.md

 2. Run the script as an administrator.
 3. Follow the on-screen instructions.
 4. Reboot the system after the script finishes for changes to take effect.
-5. On boot, a CMD prompt will appear to finalize the script, wait for it to finish.
+5. On boot, a CMD prompt will appear to finalize the script, wait for it to finish and reboot again

 ## Disclaimer
 - Use this script at your own risk.
 Always ensure you have backups of important data before making system changes.